mahdim2723/mahdim2723/README.md

 # Hi there 👋

-I'm [Your Name], a Python enthusiast who loves coding mathematical projects.
+I'm Mahdi, a Python enthusiast who loves coding mathematical projects.
 My main focus is on creating clean and efficient solutions, especially when it comes to scientific computing and data visualization.

 ### 🧑‍💻 What I enjoy:
 - **Mathematics & Algorithms:** Implementing complex mathematical concepts.